A non-local Poisson bracket for Coxeter--Toda lattices: Coxeter--Toda lattices on

 \subsection{Coxeter double Bruhat cells on $\GL_n$}

 A Coxeter element $w\in S_n$ is a product of $n-1$ distinct transpositions.
-Given a pair of Coxeter elements $u,v\in S_n$, the double Bruhat cell $G^{u,v}$ is called a {\it Coxeter double Bruhat cell} and in this case $\dim G^{u,v}=3n-2$.
-For any pair $(u,v)$ of Coxeter elements the integrable equations induced on $G^{u,v}/H$ by Toda flows will be called {\it Coxeter-Toda lattices}.
+Given a pair of Coxeter elements $u,\,v\in S_n$, the double Bruhat cell $G^{u,v}$ is called a {\it Coxeter double Bruhat cell} and in this case $\dim G^{u,v}=3n-2$.
+For any pair $(u,v)$ of Coxeter elements the integrable equations induced on $G^{u,v}/H$ by Toda flows will be called {\it Coxeter--Toda lattices}.